Makeblock: Makerspace

-2. mBlock 3
+mBlock 3

 mBlock 3 is a block-based programming software based on Scratch 2.0.
 It interacts with Makeblock controller boards and other Arduino-based hardware, allowing users to create interactive hardware applications.
 The block-based code can be converted to Arduino C and supports various operating systems including macOS, Windows, Linux, and Chromebook.

-3. mBlock Blockly
+mBlock Blockly

 mBlock Blockly allows users to learn about programming through courses designed as levels of a game.
 The visual programming language taught is specifically created for Makeblock's robots; the courses were designed by education professionals.

-4. Neuron App
+Neuron App

 The Neuron App is a flow-based programming application with IoT support.
 It can control over 30 electronic modules.

-MakeX Robotic Competition
+MakeX robotic competition

 MakeX is a robotics competition platform that promotes multidisciplinary learning within the fields of science and technology.
 It aims to promote STEAM education through Robotics Competition, STEAM Carnival, etc.

 As the core activity of MakeX, the namesake MakeX Robotics Competition provides high-level competitions in the spirit of creativity, teamwork, fun, and sharing.
 It is committed to inspiring young people to learn Science (S), Technology (T), Engineering (E), Art (A) and Mathematics (M) and apply such knowledge in solving real-world problems.

-STEAM Education
+STEAM education

 STEAM education is a learning movement that branched out of the STEM learning concept.
 Education professionals felt that STEM, on its own, missed critical attributes that are thought to be necessary for individuals to truly prosper in a rapidly changing modern society.
 STEAM encompasses the areas of Science and Technology, Engineering, the Arts, along with Mathematics and encourages a merge of these fields in an attempt to suit the learning style of every type of student.

 Makeblock describes itself as a proponent of STEAM and focuses on providing hardware and software products that aim to allow students to engage in practical, hands-on learning rather than the traditional main focus on theoretical knowledge.

-Market Trends

-Robotics education was perceived as a major trend during 2017.